Andy Green (RAF officer): Diesel power

-Since then, Green's most recent challenge was the driving of the JCB Dieselmax car, attempting to take the Diesel Land Speed Record over 300 mi/h.
+In 2006 Green drove the JCB Dieselmax car, attempting to take the Diesel Land Speed Record over 300 mi/h.
 After testing the vehicle at RAF Wittering, on 22 August 2006, he broke the previous record of 236 mph (set in August 1973), after attaining an average speed of 328.767 mph during two runs on the Bonneville Salt Flats, Utah.
 Twenty four hours later, Green broke his own record, achieving a speed of 350.092 mph on 23 August 2006.

+JCB Hydromax

+In 2026, JCB announced a return to Bonneville with the JCB Hydromax.
+The streamliner vehicle is visually similar to Dieselmax, but powered by a hydrogen-fuelled version of the JCB444 engine.
+At Bonneville Speed Week on Thursday 6th August, Green drove Hydromax to a new SCTA record of 368.347 mph in the AA/BGS (Blown Gas Streamliner) class.

+Following Speed Week, JCB remained at Bonneville to attempt an FIA World Record in excess of 400 mph.
+On 11 August 2026, Green broke the official FIA land speed record for a hydrogen powered vehicle, attaining a speed of 406.320 mph.

+This more than doubled the existing record of 301.95 km/h, set by the BMW H2R in 2004.

 Honours and awards

-He was appointed an Officer of the Order of the British Empire in the 1998 New Year Honours.
+Green was appointed an Officer of the Order of the British Empire in the 1998 New Year Honours.
 He was awarded the Segrave Trophy by the Royal Automobile Club in 1997.
 In 2006 he was awarded the John Cobb Trophy by the British Racing Drivers' Club for "a success of outstanding character" and an Honorary degree from Staffordshire University in July 2008.

 Racing experience

-On 14 June 2009 Green gained his first circuit racing experience, whilst raising money for the Bloodhound SSC project, by participating in Round 4 of the Elise Trophy at Snetterton.
+On 14 June 2009, Green gained his first circuit racing experience, whilst raising money for the Bloodhound SSC project, by participating in Round 4 of the Elise Trophy at Snetterton.